 Protecting Florida’s Black Bears

-TNC continues to work to protect and connect critical habitats for black bears.
+Encroaching development has reduced and fragmented their territories.
 To thrive, these animals require large, intact landscapes.
-Adult males may wander over 120 square miles in search of a mate or food—mostly plants, saw palmetto berries, acorns and insects.
-Without connected wildlife corridors and access to appropriate food sources, bear populations cannot thrive, and may become genetically isolated.
+Adult males may wander more than 120 square miles in search of a mate or food—mostly plants, saw palmetto berries, acorns and insects.
+Without connected wildlife corridors and access to appropriate food sources, bear populations cannot thrive and may become genetically isolated.

 Quote: Temperince Morgan

-The study then mixed the bears’ needs with financial reality to identify three major wildlife corridor options.
+The huge Ocala National Forest is connected to protected lands in the Wekiva River Basin by a narrow, partly populated 20-mile greenway edged by urban areas.
 TNC has pursued strategic parcels within the greenway on behalf of its government partners.
 Tens of millions of dollars have been committed to create a wildlife corridor.
 Although more than half of the 76,698 possible acres have been protected, critical gaps in the greenway remain.

 Because fragmentation of territory continues, people and bears live in closer proximity in Florida than ever before.
 Bear country is home to roughly 1.3 million households, with many edges—interfaces where urbanization meets wild and natural spaces.
 An increase in human-bear interactions indicates that management and conservation of black bears will require more than just additional lands.
 It will require a change in our behavior, too.

 Floridians living in bear country may not realize black bears can detect food from more than a mile away.
 We inadvertently attract bears to our neighborhoods when we leave out unsecured trash, pet food, bird seed and barbecues.
-Bear-proof trashcans have been shown to reduce bear incidents by up to 95 percent.
+Bear-proof trashcans have been shown to reduce bear incidents by up to 95%.
 FWC has made funding available for bear-proof trashcans.
 Proper waste disposal and smart home maintenance can help keep bears in their natural environments, increasing safety for both bears and people.

 TNC encourages a collaborative effort between management agencies, municipalities and residents to ensure a bright future for our black bears.
 You can help communities prevent negative interactions with bears.